Thelouras58/Thelouras58.github.io/_posts/2018-02-02-weather-ball.md

 So, why the name is weather ball?
 A nice feature is that the levels can adapt in real-life weather conditions.

-Some technologies that we used to develope the app.
+Some technologies that we used to develop the app.

 For the movement of the ball, we use the rotation matrix from the sensor manager to get the roll.